ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 ## Registration

-Endpoints indicate support for Sequence Number Datagram type by including the boolean-valued Item Structured Field "DG-Sequence: ?1" in the HTTP Request and Response headers.
+Endpoints indicate support for Sequence Number Datagram type by including the boolean-valued Item Structured Field "DG-Sequence: ?1" in the HTTP Request and Response headers (See {{Section 3.3.6 of !RFC8941}} for information about the boolean format.).

 A new datagram sequence is registered by sending a REGISTER_SEQUENCE_CONTEXT capsule.